alcion911/backend-dev-challenge-master/backend-dev-challenge-master/Readme.md

 - Bonus Points: Does the candidate implement any of the bonus features or additional best practices?
 - Describe on Readme.md if any improvement was left out and why

+#### Solution
+- My solution was to group by how many movies each director has, then filter by those who have more than the threshold.
+- I also did a test case to make sure it is working correctly.